smdz-studios/docs-smdz-studio/scripts/bus-travel.md

 - If target interaction fails, ensure the selected target resource is started or set `Config.Target = 'none'`.
 - If markers do not draw, ensure `Config.Markers.Enabled = true` and reduce `DrawDistance` only if needed.
 - If exports do not work, ensure the resource name matches `smdz_bus_travels` and is started.
+- If you see “service unavailable,” verify `lib.callback` is working and `ox_lib` is up.
+- If weather blocking shows during clear skies, your weather script may use non‑standard names; update the list.
+- If the travel time feels too short, increase `Config.TravelProgress.BaseMs` and `PerMeter`.
+- If the bus spawns underground, adjust the Z value in `Config.StopsBusSpawn`.
+- If the bus spawns on top of the player, move the spawn a few meters away from the stop coords.
+- If the menu is always blocked, check `Config.NightDisabled` and the configured hours.
+- If prices feel inconsistent, check rounding and `Config.Pricing.Min/Max` values.
+- If VIP shows but no discount is applied, confirm `Config.AccessPricing.StackWithGov` and mode.
+- If notifications are missing, set `Config.Notify = 'fallback'` to test the pipeline.
+- If progress bar hangs, switch to `fallback` to isolate provider issues.

 ---